prosenkr/prosenkr.github.io/index.md

 ## Stories and Scores
-To find your story, you may want to filter by date (reminder in mail) and expand the story text.
+To find your story, you may want to filter by participation date (see the mail) and expand the story text.
 This table displays only stories of participants that did *not* request to exclude their story.
 If your story is not included and you wish to receive your scores, please contact me. \\
 You were part of one of 3 experimental groups: \\
 **Group 1**: No access to ChatGPT, **Group 2**: Access to ChatGPT while writing the short story, **Group 3**: Access to ChatGPT after the task to revise your story. \\
 Rating scales are from 1 (Not at all) to 7 (Extremely).
 To get a perspective on your scores, see the summary statistics above.
 For more details on the DAT scores (task where you had to name 10 words as different as possible) see <a href="https://www.datcreativity.com/about" target="_blank">here</a>.